noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 4/4/2022 07:00 **Francesca** apply to my stomach electrical charges all night long provoking gases and bad felling.
 Than she have waked up myself with electroshock.

+- 4/4/2022 17:03 **Andreu** without any problems say: "This monster, **Francesca**, is your owner."
+Dear Andreu, slavery have been condemned by United Nation as a crime against humanity.
+You're very very misunderstood.